b-sandrine/submission-reminder-app-b-sandrine/README.md

 3. Run: `./create_environment.sh`.
 Here you will be prompted to enter first name($firstName).
 4. `cd submission_reminder_$firstName`
 5. Run: `./startup.sh` or `bash startup.sh`.
 These commands will startup reminder.sh

+## Tips
+1. The config.env file is the one which contains the name of the course that we will be checking and the days remaining